 Desert View Visitor Center Trail is a 0.9 mile heavily trafficked loop trail located near Grand Canyon, Arizona that offers scenic views and is good for all skill levels.
-The trail is primarily used for hiking and walking and is accessible from May until September.
+The trail is primarily used for hiking and walking and is best used from May until September.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash